reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Your URLs (or routes) are configured in all Rails applications in the file `config/routes.rb`, open it now and remove the line `resources :comments`.
-Re-run `rake routes` and you'll notice that all the URLs for comments have disappeared.
+Re-run `rails routes` and you'll notice that all the URLs for comments have disappeared.
 Update your `routes.rb` file to look like the following:

 ```ruby